Ayan Kumar Bhunia

 Fine-grained sketch-based image retrieval (FG-SBIR) addresses the problem of retrieving a

 particular photo instance given a user's query sketch.
-Its widespread applicability is however
+Its widespread applicability is

 hindered by the fact that drawing a sketch takes time, and most people struggle to draw a

 complete and faithful sketch.
-In this paper, we reformulate the conventional FG-SBIR framework
+In this paper, we reformulate the conventional FG-SBIR

 to tackle these challenges, with the ultimate goal of retrieving the target photo with the